 The CMP Advisory Committee was instrumental in the development of the Congestion Management Plan and was provided with regular updates to provide feedback on the plan.
 In addition, and consistent to the Metropolitan Council's vision and federal requirements, the CMP Advisory Committee serves as the body that guides the region's Congestion Management Process long-term.
-The committee continues to meet at least quarterly after the Plan is developed to direct the CMP and carry out various roles relative to implementing the strategies as well as recalibrating and adjusting existing strategies to meet the region's CMP objectives.
+The committee continues to meet regularly to direct the CMP and carry out various roles relative to implementing the strategies as well as recalibrating and adjusting existing strategies to meet the region's CMP objectives.